openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    positive zero
    negative zero

-Based on the above presumption, the following rules apply to integer operands or floating-point operands other than NaN:
+Based on the above presumption, the following rules apply to integer operands, or floating-point operands other than NaN:

 -  The value produced by the operator '<' is ``true`` if the value of the left-hand operand is less than that of the right-hand operand, and ``false``